jiaxicheng/pentaho/pdi_metadata_injection.md

 ### ETL Metadata Injection ###
 In the `ETL Metadata Injection` step

-Added the template transformation in the field 'Transformations:', all the steps and fields which can be injected in the template transformation will be listed under the 'Inject Metadata' tab:
+Add the template transformation in the field 'Transformations:', all the steps and fields which can be injected in the template transformation will be listed under the 'Inject Metadata' tab: